realnews-gateway/emergency-publishing-system/architecture/architecture.md

 ## Summary

-The Emergency Publishing System integrates six protocols, three transport layers, region‑aware routing, and redundant storage into a unified architecture.
-The Emergency Channel coordinates all components to ensure reliable content delivery across diverse and adversarial environments.
-The three‑layer transport model and layer‑level fallback logic form the foundation of the system’s resilience.
+The Emergency Publishing System integrates ingestion, processing, storage, and distribution into a unified architecture centered on the Emergency Channel.
+The system’s resilience is achieved through multi‑protocol transport, region‑aware routing, redundant storage, and a three‑layer transport model designed for adversarial environments.